Facility Rentals : Park Pavilion Rental Policies

 The District's staff is authorized to enforce all rules and policies regarding use of the District's park and greenbelt areas, and to take such actions as are reasonably necessary to protect the District's property and safety of individuals.
 Depending on the nature and severity of a violation, the consequences of violations of the District's rules or directives may be reprimands, notification of parents, suspension of privileges, or criminal prosecution.

-Reservation Guidelines and Cancellation Procedures – Room Reservations:
+Reservation Policy and Cancellation Procedures – Room Reservations:

 - A $50 deposit will hold room(s) up to 120 days prior to event.
 This $50 deposit will be applied towards the rental or retained if rental is cancelled.
 Payment Schedule: 1.
 At 120 days prior to the event, one half of rental payment is due.